 The United States Probation Office, United States District Court, Eastern District of Missouri is accepting applications for the position of United States Probation Officer.
-The position(s) will be located in the Cape Girardeau office.
+The position(s) may be located in the St. Louis or Cape Girardeau, MO office.
 Multiple positions may be filled from this announcement.
 Summary of Representative Duties and Responsibilities